 4. Not splurge on marketing but prime retail locations

-Zara is unique in the way that it does not spend money on marketing but concentrates on opening new stores instead.
+Today, almost every fashion brand races to burn money on advertising on Facebook, Instagram, or other social media sites.
+Zara, however, chooses another way to go.
+It does not spend much money on social marketing but mainly concentrates on opening new stores instead.
 Their brave experiments have led them to be considered as one of the most innovative brands in the world.

 It has an advantage over many competitors due to its low advertising costs.
 Zara’s advertising investment is 0-0.3% while traditional retailers expend 3 – 4%.
 Zara’s cuts in advertising investments reduce total expenses, which makes the international expansion more economical.